NVE/HydAPI/PowerShell-Example/README.md

 ## Getting metadata (Parameters and Series)

-The Get-Metadata.ps1 is a script for query the HydAPI for metadata.
+The Get-Metadata.ps1 is a script for querying the HydAPI for metadata.

 Currently, you can query for parameters and series.